Notes on generalised spin structures: Covariant Lie derivative and Cartan calculus

-A similar derivative on spinor fields was introduced via local expressions in \cite[Sec.7]{deMedeiros2018} in the special case of signature \((1,5)\) with, in the terminology of the present work, a reducible spin-\(h\) (that is, spin-\(\Sp(1)\)) structure with trivial canonical \(\overline{\Sp(1)}=\SO(3)\)-bundle (and trivial \(\Sp(1)\) lift thereof).
+A similar derivative on spinor fields was introduced via local expressions in \cite[Sec.7]{deMedeiros2018} in the special case of signature \((1,5)\) with, in the terminology of the present work, a reducible spin-\(h\) (that is, spin-\(\Sp(1)\)) structure with trivial canonical \(\overline{\Sp(1)}=\SO(3)\)-bundle and trivial \(\Sp(1)\) lift thereof.
 The proposition below is also generalises statements in loc. cit.
-We note that this is ultimately a generalisation of the Kosmann spinorial Lie derivative \cite{Kosmann1971}.
+A more general notion of covariant Lie derivative is reviewed in \cite{Giotopoulos2025}.

 The covariant Lie derivative agrees with the ordinary Lie derivative on sections even bundles for which \(G\) acts trivially on the defining representation, in particular on \(\fX(M)\) and \(\fso(M,g)\).
 It agrees with \(\nablahat\) on those for which \(\Spin(s,t)\) acts trivially, in particular on \(\fG\).
 It also satisfies the following basic properties, justifying its name.